 I use the children to draw him in

 Therefore to my rescue are safer forms of dancing like dancing with children or with the gang of friends.
 My heart however weeps every time I watch my husband fix his feet and legs to the dance floor and shake his torso in an apparent rhythm which never changes irrespective of the song.
 This is his best attempt to remain on the dance floor, lest he is singled out for being a non-participant.
+Sometimes I feel we are in a truly asymmetric relationship.
+What to do when your partner won’t work on your relationship?

 As one child climbs on his back and pulls him backwards and the other suspends himself from his neck and pulls him forward, his backward and forward oscillation with the legs fixed on the floor for fear of losing balance, looks normal.